-The Town of Narrogin is a corporate body consists of nine Elected Members including a publicly elected Mayor, one seat is vacant.
+The Town of Narrogin is a corporate body consisting of nine Elected Members including a publicly elected Mayor.

 The Elected Members for the Town of Narrogin, during the period of this report being the Financial Year 2013/2014 are listed below.
 Please be advised that should you require a comprehensive list of the Committees that each Elected Member is appointed to please contact the Administration Centre.